jedisct1/libsodium-doc/password_hashing/README.md

 `memlimit` is the maximum amount of RAM that the function will use, in bytes.
 It is highly recommended to allow the function to use at least 16 megabytes.

-For interactive sessions, `crypto_pwhash_scryptsalsa208sha256_OPSLIMIT_INTERACTIVE` and `crypto_pwhash_scryptsalsa208sha256_MEMLIMIT_INTERACTIVE` provide a safe base line for these two parameters.
+For interactive, online operations, `crypto_pwhash_scryptsalsa208sha256_OPSLIMIT_INTERACTIVE` and `crypto_pwhash_scryptsalsa208sha256_MEMLIMIT_INTERACTIVE` provide a safe base line for these two parameters.
 However, using higher values may improve security.

 For highly sensitive data, `crypto_pwhash_scryptsalsa208sha256_OPSLIMIT_SENSITIVE` and `crypto_pwhash_scryptsalsa208sha256_MEMLIMIT_SENSITIVE` can be used as an alternative.
 But with these parameters, deriving a key takes more than 10 seconds on a 2.8 Ghz Core i7 CPU and requires up to 1 gigabyte of dedicated RAM.